 Prior to his tenure at Sedlak Management Consultants, Mr. Stubbs spent almost fifteen years in distribution center management with both Peter J. Schmitt and Giant Eagle where he held various roles including Director of Distribution Systems and Director of Operations.
 Mr. Stubbs was the recipient of Giant Eagle's President's Award for Excellence in 1996.

 Mr. Stubbs earned his Bachelor of Science in Economics degree from Allegheny College.
 He is also an active member of WERC, CSCMP and AIPIA and is one of the founding board members of the NextGen Supply Chain Advisory Council.

-Steve Simmerman is a Senior Director with JDA.
-Simmerman has more than 25 years of experience in the supply chain industry including software, consulting and material handling.
+Steve Simmerman is the Head of Global Alliances at Locus Robotics.
+Simmerman has more than 30 years of experience in the supply chain industry including software, consulting and material handling.
 He has focused his efforts on working with clients to achieve high performance supply chain results through partnerships and creative solutions.
 He is a member of CSCMP, WERC, and MHI and is a regular contributor to several industry publications and events.
 Simmerman holds his undergraduate and MBA degrees from The University of Notre Dame.